Oscars Season: Room

 Larson and Tremblay deliver two of the greatest performances in recent memory and are so completely believable and so completely enveloped in their characters that they elevate Room from a brilliant film to the heady heights of Oscar winning sublimity.
 The chemistry between the two is perfect to such a degree that the barrier of performance appears to disappear and they are their characters.
 While Larson is flawless and impressively subtle as Joy's existence seemingly collapses around her and her hope of escape dies, Tremblay delivers one of, if not the, greatest child performances in cinema history as the heart-warmingly innocent and heart-breakingly confined 5 year old Jack.

 Director Abrahamson manages to offer two radically different viewpoints throughout the film, moving between the simplistic and often refreshingly pure vision of Jack and Joy's brutal, depression-doused outlook that proves increasingly tough to watch but riveting nevertheless.
 The use of frantic, exploratory camerawork to accompany Jack's adventures within "Room" and the desperate perspective of Joy's that emphasises the sheer brutality of their environment helps deliver these opposing stances to the viewer.
+Pure, genuine emotion is incredibly hard to deliver in a film.
+But Room delivers that and so much more.
+Never have I cried so openly and so plentifully during a film.
+And I believe that says everything and all about Abramson's creation.
+Truly special performances, imaginative camerawork, wondrous writing and pulse racing twists and turns makes this a once in a lifetime experience.

 Comments